-Fire Chief – Full-time
+Fire Chief (Full-Time)

-Deputy Chief of Administration & Support/Fire Marshal – 1 Part-Time
+Deputy Chief of Administration & Support/Fire Marshal (Part-Time)

-Assistant Chief of Operations – 1 Part-Time
+Assistant Chief of Operations (Full-Time)

-Assistant Fire Marshal – 1 Part-Time
+Assistant Fire Marshal (Part-Time)

-Volunteers – Our volunteers make up over half of our staffing.
+Volunteers – Our volunteers make up about one third of our staffing.
 They are paid a very small stipend for their time and commitment.
 Their unselfish service for the protection and betterment of the community is a testament to their character and exemplifies some of the oldest traditions associated with fire departments as a volunteer service.
 Many of these volunteers spend their own time and money to obtain certifications and advanced training in order to provide our community with the best possible service in times of need.
 They are individuals who come from all walks of life and professions.
 We have ambulance medics, teachers, paid firefighters, business professionals, municipal employees, students, truck drivers, retirees, and self-employed individuals who make up our organization.
 Each bring their own special skills and talents, but all are dedicated to our purpose.
 These members also serve knowing that there is a given amount of risk to their own well-being in the performance of their duties, so it is important we give them our community support.